 The good news is new managers can communicate better with their team.
-One of the problems however, especially for remote team managers who rely a great deal on email or voicemail to connect with their team members, is the speed with which messages are recorded or composed and sent.
+One of the problems however, especially for remote team managers who rely a great deal on email or voicemail to connect with their team members, is the speed with which messages are composed and sent.

 How often have you wished you could retract an email or erase a voice mail that contained a poorly interpreted spell check mistake or, worse, words that convey misplaced anger or frustration?
 We’ve all had that sinking feeling of “Oops…that’s not what I meant to say!”